andersonopt/website/content/blog/product-release-notes-7-21-20.md

 As a result, you'll see some changes to the app UI, but these are actually just a result of updating the code structure and not the longer-term app redesign, per se.

 For example, tasks in the map sidebar now look like this:

 Create Project > Select Primary Asset:

 This is not the long-term redesigned look, but just a step to get us there more quickly.
 If you need any help finding something in the updated app interface, just reach out.
 In the long-run, tasks/the app interface will be much more intuitive, but

 ## NEW FEATURE: Geo Analysis Pre-scan

 Want to run some constraint mapping analysis on an area before you start searching for parcels?

 Using the new geo analysis prescan task, you can now run geo analysis-like evaluations before pulling in actual parcels.

-## KMZ Import (Only include once complete)
+Recommended process:

+* Create new project near to the area you want to evaluate using the prescan tool.
+* Draw a polygon Drawing menu > User drawing tools > polygon icon to mark out the area of the map that you want to analyze.
+*

-## Import many assets from a KMZ
+## Save assets from a KMZ to project in AO

-## Import one asset from a KMZ
+View a kmz/kml in AO and save assets from the file to your project.
+If desired, map data fields to AO fields.

 ## **New Map Layers**